 Gardening for Good

 Project Host was the first soup kitchen in the country to have a garden on site - and this is one garden that earns its keep.
 With a greenhouse and twenty-nine raised beds that grow produce all year long, the garden harvests produce for the Soup Kitchen, Cooking for Kids, and the culinary classes at the CC Pearce Culinary School.
 For more information, email email@example.com.

 VOLUNTEERING If you are interested in volunteering in our garden, please sign up here.

-The Bakery will be the retail and catering division of the C.C.
-Pearce Culinary School.
-It provides additional training and creates jobs for our culinary students and graduates.
+The Bakery will provide additional training and creates jobs for our culinary students and graduates.
 By purchasing prepared foods, you will directly support our students on their path to financial stability.